cossacklabs/acra-poison-records-demo/README.md

 INFO[0000] Insert has been successful                    source="demo.go:116"
 ```

-Client application adds some random data to the database, but AcraServer sits transparently between app and database, and encrypts all the data before storing in the database.
+Client application adds some random data to the database but AcraServer sits transparently between app and database and encrypts all the data before storing in the database.

 ### Read the database table (aka steal all data)